 Q: Can contents of drug lab properties (appliances, furniture, personal belongings, etc.) owned by the property owner or renter be removed from the drug lab site?

-A -Renters and property owners may contact a licensed CDL contractor who will coordinate removal of personal belongings with the Department of Human Services and other appropriate parties.
+A - Renters and property owners may contact a licensed CDL contractor who will coordinate removal of personal belongings with the State and other appropriate parties.
 Furniture and other personal belongings generally require inspection and decontamination before being removed from the property.

 Q: What does a property assessment and cleanup usually involve?

 A - The initial property assessment involves an inspection of the property and grounds by a licensed CDL contractor for evidence of damage or contamination related to the drug lab.
 Generally, sampling for contamination is performed during this assessment.
-A written report of the results of this inspection are sent to the Department of Human Services for review.
+A written report of the results of this inspection are sent to the State for review.
 The cleanup/decontamination usually involves a thorough and systematic cleaning of all surfaces in the contaminated structure(s), including removing all porous materials such as carpets, draperies, bedding, etc. A structure may also be demolished as a means of decontamination.
-Any form of cleanup undertaken must be performed by a licensed CDL contractor, and must follow a Work Plan that the Department of Human Services has approved.
+Any form of cleanup undertaken must be performed by a licensed CDL contractor, and must follow a Work Plan that the State has approved.